 In today’s competitive business landscape, companies strive for operational excellence and efficiency to gain a competitive edge.
 One proven methodology that helps organizations achieve these goals is Lean Manufacturing.
 Lean Manufacturing is a systematic approach that focuses on eliminating waste and creating value for the customer.
-Central to this methodology are the “7 Wastes,” also known as the “7 Mudas,” which identify common sources of inefficiency within manufacturing processes.
-By understanding and addressing these wastes, companies can streamline their operations and maximize productivity.

 The 7 Wastes